Birthzang’s Guide to Using a TENS Machine in Labour

 This is where it gets very interesting though.

-A 2009 Cochrane review of studies looking at using a TENS machine in labour concluded:
+A 2009 Cochrane review of studies looking at using a TENS machine in

 There is only limited evidence that TENS reduces pain in labour and it does not seem to have any impact (either positive or negative) on other outcomes for mothers or babies.
 The use of TENS at home in early labour has not been evaluated.
 TENS is widely available in hospital settings and women should have the choice of using it in labour.